874802/lab1-git-race/README.md

 - ✅ Fixed Bootstrap version inconsistencies
 - ✅ Enhanced error handling and validation
 - ✅ Added interactive features and API endpoints
+- ✅ Added configurable greetings in Spanish and French
+- ✅ Added interactive greetings depending on the time of the day
+- ✅ Extended unit tests to evaluate new features